thycotic/privman-docs/computer-groups/macOS/examples/inventory-app.md

-[title]: # (Inventorying .app Bundles)
+[title]: # (Inventorying Application Bundles)
 [tags]: # (learning mode, macOS)
 [priority]: # (101)
-# Inventorying .app Bundles
+# Inventorying Application Bundles

-Privilege Manager allows the inventory of macOS .app bundles.
-These are most likely files already installed on a macOS system that can be found in the Applications folder.
+Privilege Manager allows the inventory of macOS application bundles.
+These are most likely applications already installed on a macOS system that can be found in the Applications folder.
-In order for Privilege Manager to inventory .app bundles, the user needs to create a .zip file of the .app bundles and move it outside of the Applications folder.
+In order for Privilege Manager to inventory application bundles, the user needs to create a .zip file of the application bundles and move it outside of the Applications folder.
 Once the .zip is created and moved, it can be uploaded to Privilege Manager for inventory purposes.

-A .zip of an .app bundle when inventoried can contain one or more mach-O binaries.
+A .zip of an application bundle when inventoried can contain one or more Mach-O binaries.
 The level of details that can be inventoried automatically depends on the format of and information provided in the Info.plist file.

 The examples below show certain steps for the zip and upload process for one type of file, while the inventory examples are shown for

-* a readable Info.plist file with an .app bundle containing one mach-O binary.
+* a readable Info.plist file with an application bundle containing one Mach-O binary.
-* a readable Info.plist file with an .app bundle containing more than one mach-O binary.
+* a readable Info.plist file with an application bundle containing more than one Mach-O binary.
 * a binary Info.plist file that does not provide sufficient details automatically and that will require manual steps to add information to the filter and/or policy.

-The __Manage Application__ option is only available on files inside the .zip or .rar compressed archives and not on the .zip or .rar file itself.
+The __Manage Application__ option is only available on files inside the .zip compressed archives and not on the .zip file itself.

 ## Creating a .zip File

-1. Navigate to an .app bundle file inside __/Applications__.
+1. Navigate to an application bundle file inside __/Applications__.
 1. Right-click and select __Compress__.
 1. Select the created .zip file and move it out of __/Applications__.